-The CRL published by the OATI webCARES Root CA has a validity period of three months.
-The OATI webCARES Root CA publishes a new CRL prior to the expiration of the existing CRL, when a certificate is revoked, and on regular intervals to assure availability.
-OATI webCARES Digital www.oaticerts.com/repository.

-Certificates can be validated by any entity against the CRL.
+CRLs published by the OATI WebCARES Root CA and webCARES Root CA 2018 have a validity period of three months.
+The OATI WebCARES Root CA and webCARES Root CA 2018 publish a new CRL prior to the expiration of the existing CRL, when a certificate is revoked, and on regular intervals to assure availability.
+OATI webCARES Digital Certificates can be validated by any entity against the CRL.

-The CRL published by the OATI webCARES Issuing CA has a validity period of 12 hours.
-The OATI webCARES Issuing CA publishes a new CRL prior to the expiration of the existing CRL, when a certificate is revoked, and on regular intervals to assure availability.
-Both the OATI webCARES Root and Issuing CA CRLs are published in the OATI Repository at the following URL:
+The CRLs published by the OATI webCARES Issuing CA 2021 and webCARES Issuing CA 2022 have a validity period of 12 hours.
+The OATI webCARES Issuing CA 2021 and webCARES Issuing CA 2022 publish new CRLs prior to the expiration of the existing CRL, when a certificate is revoked, and on regular intervals to assure availability.
+The OATI webCARES Roots and Issuing CA CRLs are published in the OATI Repository at the following URL: www.oaticerts.com/repository.